ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 immediately; the action is failed if the corresponding missing-lyrics finding remains.

+Already-embedded lyrics are not assumed current merely because the tags exist.
+For both FLAC and MP3, the auditor compares the normalized embedded plain/timed payloads with the usable sidecars.
+It also detects a sidecar modification time newer than the audio, covering a transcription that was regenerated with identical text.
+A single `Embedded lyrics need refreshing` finding lists the affected sidecars and explains whether their content differs, they are newer, or both.
+Interactive approval refreshes all affected lyric payloads with one backup and immediately re-audits; the default automatic lyric pass performs the same refresh before reporting.

 Sidecar lookup replaces the audio extension exactly once, so periods inside a track name—such as `(feat._Artist).flac`—cannot truncate the sidecar stem.